i-bar/thankoverflow/README.md

   1. [Generate CSR](https://www.namecheap.com/support/knowledgebase/article.aspx/9446/14/generating-csr-on-apache--opensslmodsslnginx--heroku)
   2. [Buy and activate NameCheap certificate](https://www.namecheap.com/support/knowledgebase/article.aspx/804/67/ssl-certificate-activation-and-installation-for-domains-hosted-on-namecheap-hosting-servers) - steps 2. onwards.
      Note: Used "DNS" (with CNAME) as the "DCV" method.
+  3. Follow [these steps](https://www.namecheap.com/support/knowledgebase/article.aspx/10050/33/installing-a-ssl-certificate-on-heroku-ssl) to add SSL to heroku... and while on the way... throw PC out the window, because
+     Heroku: "SSL - Upgrade to paid dynos to configure Heroku SSL " Nooo :((( ...

+Second (successful so far `¯\_(ツ)_/¯`) attempt: use CloudFlare as a reverse proxy:

+- Follow [these steps](https://medium.com/@oliviazyc/publishing-a-free-ghost-blog-with-heroku-namecheap-and-cloudflare-29ae5593258b) to do so...